Guided Tour of Search for Common Ground

 Founded in 1982, Search for Common Ground works to transform the way the world deals with conflict - away from adversarial approaches and towards collaborative problem solving.
 We work with local partners to find culturally appropriate means to strengthen societies' capacity to deal with conflicts constructively: to understand the differences and act on the commonalities.

-Using innovative tools and working at different levels of society, we engage in a pragmatic long-term process of conflict transformation.
-Our toolbox includes media production – radio, TV, film and print - mediation and facilitation, training, community organizing, sports, drama and music.
-We promote both individual and institutional change and are committed to measuring the results of our work.
-We strive to constantly increase our effectiveness through monitoring and facilitated learning.
+Using innovative tools and working at different levels of society, we engage in pragmatic long-term processes of conflict transformation.
+Our toolbox includes media production - radio, TV, film and print - mediation and facilitation, training, community organizing, sports, theater and music.
+We promote both individual and institutional change and are committed to measuring the results of our work and increase our effectiveness through monitoring and evaluation.
+We currently work in 26 countries in Africa, Asia, Europe and the Middle East.

 Please click here to learn more basic facts about conflict.